 - (a) A sub-network of the transmission system designed to the N-0 criterion will experience the loss of the ability to transfer power into the area supplied by that sub-network on the loss of a transmission element.
 Following such an event this power transfer capability will not be restored until the transmission element has been repaired or replaced. - (b) The N-0 criterion may be applied to sub-networks with a peak load of less than 20 MVA and to zone substations with a peak load of less than 10 MVA.
-The
+The N-

-N-0 criterion also applies to the 220 kV interconnection supplying the Eastern Goldfields region.
+0 criterion also applies to the 220 kV interconnection supplying the Eastern Goldfields region.

-In the event of an unplanned outage of the 220 kV interconnection supplying the Eastern Goldfields region the power system is expected to split into two islands.
-Arrangements are in place to supply the Kalgoorlie-Boulder city and Coolgardie town loads during an interconnection outage but Users outside these areas will need to make their own arrangements for any back-up generation requirement.
+In the event of an unplanned outage of the 220 kV interconnection supplying the Eastern Goldfields region the power system is expected to split into two islands with the load in each island capable of being supplied by local generation.
+The network service provider must ensure that sufficient local generation is available to supply residential loads in Kalgoorlie city.
+Other Users will need to make their own arrangements for the provision of any required backup generation.

 - (c) For a sub-network designed to the N-0 planning criteria, the Network Service Provider must use its best endeavours to transfer load to other parts of the transmission or distribution system to the extent that this is possible and that spare power transfer capacity is available.
-If insufficient back-up power transfer capacity is available, load shedding is permissible.
-Where a supply loss is of long duration, the Network Service Provider must endeavour to ration access to any available power transfer capacity by rotating the load shedding amongst the Consumers affected. - (d) At zone substations subject to the N-0 criterion, the Network Service Provider may, at its discretion, install a further supply transformer if insufficient back-up power transfer capacity is available to supply loads by means of the distribution system to allow planned transformer maintenance to occur at off peak times without shedding load.
+If insufficient backup power transfer capacity is available, load shedding is permissible.
+Where a supply loss of long duration, the Network Service Provider must endeavour to ration access to any available power transfer capacity by rotating the load shedding amongst the Consumers affected. - (d) At zone substations subject to the N-0 criterion, the Network Service Provider may, at its discretion, install a further supply transformer if insufficient backup power transfer capacity is available to supply loads by means of the distribution system to allow planned transformer maintenance to occur at off peak times without shedding load.